Case study

 Code as the new handoff

-The shift I made in the last few months at Stock Unlock, building chart and search prototypes in React instead of handing off Figma, was really a change in how I think about what design work actually is.
+The shift I made at Stock Unlock, building chart and search prototypes in React instead of handing off Figma, was really a change in how I think about what design work actually is.
 My deliverable became a working front end with the data layer left for engineers to wire in.
 That's a different role from the one I was trained for, and I'd rather be early to it than late.